 Where Have the Legacy Buyers Gone?

-Members of the leadership team at OneAccord Capital have a great deal of experience with business transitions.
-We’ve seen buyers who purchase a business only to change the name, push out the employees and alter the systems for doing business—all before they even know and understand the business.
+We’ve all seen buyers who purchase a business only to change the name, push out the employees and alter the systems for doing business—all before they even know and understand the business.
 This makes no sense.
 When you buy a business you’re buying its name, history, reputation, clientele, vendors and employees.
-What’s the point of spending millions to acquire these if you’re just going to throw them to the wayside?
-And yet this is overwhelmingly common.
+There's not much point to spending millions to acquire these if you’re just going to throw them to the wayside and yet this is overwhelmingly common.

 Preserving a business, adding instead of subtracting, seems like common sense.
-But the legion of owners who go straight to subtracting are likely driven by a number of convictions which seem perfectly logical when taken at face value.
+The many owners who go straight to subtracting are likely driven by a number of convictions which seem perfectly logical when taken at face value.

 Running a business is extremely specific to that particular business, but many successful business owners are convinced they’ve mastered the art of running a business—any kind of business.
 It follows that they can buy another company, turn it into a carbon copy of their last success and watch the proceeds come rushing in.
 These buyers don’t realize—or won’t admit—they don’t understand the company they just bought and need time and help to learn it.
 So instead of taking the time to do just that, they’ll simply run it like they ran their last business.
 This often means complete upheaval of what’s already in place because the new owner isn’t familiar with the structure of the organization or the people in it, let alone the industry.